 Loading Out Your Ship

 There is a large variety of weaponry and systems available, some more appropriate for a given mission than others.
 Logan eventually makes enough money to own more than one ship, and will outfit each ship according the what sort of mission he’ll be flying.
 Combat is double edged, sometimes satisfying while at other times just frustrating.
 You’ll come up against scores of fighters at any given time, making some defense missions seem a bit overkill (having a wingman tag along doesn’t always nullify this) and you’ll likely have to retry a fair share of assignments.
-Further complicating things is an extremely narrow field of view and a HUD that isn’t always good at easing situational awareness.
+Further complicating things is a narrow field of view.

 Tachyon does an entertaining job of telling a story—two stories in fact, depending on which campaign you pick—and fans of Bruce Campbell’s many tongue-in-cheek T.V. and cinema roles will have no trouble envisioning a science fiction story crafted around his typical wise-cracking accidental hero persona.
 In the cockpit, Tachyon will be instantly familiar to anyone who has played space sims such as Freespace or X-Wing.
 If you are a hard-core sim nut, you might find Tachyon a bit easy… but you probably won’t find it boring.